-Private pensions
+Personal pensions

 Contributions within the annual allowance (AA) to pension funds attract relief at your marginal rate of tax.
-The combination of tax relief on contributions, tax-free growth within the fund and the ability to take a taxfree lump sum on retirement makes a pension plan an attractive savings vehicle.
+The combination of tax relief on contributions, tax-free growth within the fund and the ability to take a tax-free lump sum on retirement makes a pension plan an attractive savings vehicle.
 Saving for retirement should always be considered as part of the year-end tax planning process.

-This is particularly important for those with an annual adjusted income in excess of £260,000, since the AA of £60,000 (pre-6 April 2023: £40,000) is usually tapered by £1 for every £2 of income in excess of £260,000 (pre-6 April 2023: £240,000), reducing to a minimum of £10,000 for those with income over £360,000.
-These last two figures were respectively £4,000 and £312,000 pre-6 April 2023.
-No tax relief is available for contributions exceeding the available AA.
+This is particularly important for those with an annual adjusted income in excess of £260,000, since the AA of £60,000 is usually tapered by £1 for every £2 of income in excess of £260,000, reducing to a minimum of £10,000 for those with income over £360,000.
+No tax relief is available for contributions exceeding the available $\Delta\Delta$

 The AA can be carried forward for three tax years to the extent it is unused.
-Any unused AA for the three previous years can be added to your allowance for 2023/24 and will attract full relief, subject to the level of your pensionable income ('net relevant earnings').
+Any unused AA for the three previous years can be added to your allowance for 2024/25 and will attract full relief, subject to the level of your pensionable income ('net relevant earnings').

-- If you are approaching retirement and are considering drawing benefits, take advice from a properly authorised advisor, to ensure that you understand the tax and other implications of accessing your pension fund. - The National Minimum Pension Age (NMPA) is currently 55.
-Those aged 55 or over can access their pension fund flexibly, with no restrictions on the amount they can withdraw, although amounts drawn above the permitted tax-free lump sum will be taxed as income as they are drawn. - Consider making additional contributions to your pension scheme before the end of the tax year to obtain relief at 40% or 45%, depending on whether you are a higher rate or top rate taxpayer, taking care not to breach your available AA. - Contributions are particularly tax-efficient where your income is between £100,000 and £125,140.
-Tax relief is available at 60% on income falling within this bracket; the relief is different in Scotland and where the income being relieved is dividend income.
+- If you are approaching retirement and are considering drawing benefits, take advice from a properly authorised advisor, to ensure that you understand the tax and other implications of accessing your pension fund. - Those aged 55 or over can access their pension fund flexibly, with no restrictions on the amount they can withdraw, although amounts drawn above the permitted tax-free lump sum will be taxed as income as they are drawn. - Consider making additional contributions to your pension scheme before the end of the tax

-- Review the availability of any unused allowance for the 2020/21 tax year, as this will expire on 5 April 2024. - Consider making contributions of up to £2,880 to a pension scheme for a spouse or child if they have no earnings of their own, to obtain basic rate tax relief on the contributions.
-For example, if you contribute £2,880, HMRC will pay in £720, giving a gross contribution of £3,600. - If you make pension contributions after taking more than the tax-free lump sum when flexibly accessing your pension savings, you will normally have a reduced AA for further contributions of £10,000.
-Make sure that you keep contributions below this level to avoid a charge. - Unfortunately, pensions scams are very common.
+- year to obtain relief at 40% or 45%, depending on whether you are a higher rate or additional rate taxpayer, taking care not to breach your available AA. - Contributions are particularly tax-efficient where your income is between £100,000 and £125,140.
+Tax relief is available at 60% on income falling within this bracket; the relief is different in Scotland and where the income being relieved is dividend income. - Review the availability of any unused allowance for the 2021/22 tax year, as this will expire on 5 April 2025. - Consider making contributions of up to £2,880 to a pension scheme for a spouse or child if they have no earnings of their own, to obtain basic rate tax relief on the contributions.
+For example, if you contribute £2,880, HMRC will pay in £720, giving a gross contribution of £3,600. - Unfortunately, pensions scams are very common.
 They can result in the loss of all or part of your pension pot, a penalty tax charge from HMRC, or both.
 Before committing to any changes to your pension fund, it is vital to take proper advice.